urgenssen/Bank_control_panel/README.md

-# Bank_control_panel
+# Bank control panel
-There is a remote database (Django ORM) with access data of bank personal (visits, passcards, dates etc.).
+There is a remote database (Django ORM) with access data of bank personal (visits, passcards, dates and etc.).

-The programm helps security staff to trailing users activity on access to bank storage:
+The program helps security staff to trailing users activity on access to bank storage:

 - quantity and list of all passcards;
 - quantity of active passcards;